M

 Manufacturing

 Humanoid robots that augment assembly lines, handle material transport, and perform quality inspection alongside human operators.
-Compare platforms, review deployment case studies, and plan your integration.
+Compare platforms, review deployment context, and plan your integration.

 Industry Landscape